Twelve-year-old girls should be planning slumber parties, or dreaming about what they want to be when they grow up.

 Without financial support, school is not an option for many impoverished children in places like Bangladesh.

-You can give a young girl or boy the chance to learn.
-Through the Global Gift Guide, your gift of $50 will educate two children for an entire year, and give them the means to a bright, hopeful future.
+You can give a young girl the chance to learn.
+Your gift of $50 will provide a scholarship for a young girl facing the threat of child marriage and give her the means to a bright, hopeful future.